 So, in the midst of the evaluation process for sales enablement solutions, what should marketers and sales teams keep in mind?

-After interviewing dozens of B2B product marketers, sales leaders, and individual contributors in need-finding interviews for product development at DocSend, as well as hundreds of hours of sales discovery calls, we’ve identified several common questions and concerns that you should use to guide the process of considering your next sales enablement solution.
+After interviewing dozens of B2B product marketers, sales leaders, and individual contributors, as well as hundreds of hours of sales discovery calls, we’ve identified the key questions you should ask before selecting your next sales enablement solution.

 Let’s dig in.